 - Forgiveness is not justice.
 Justice usually involves an acknowledgment of wrongdoing, an apology, and some form of reward or punishment.
 Forgiveness should occur whether justice is withheld or not.

-- Forgiveness is not about changing the other person, their actions, or their behavior.
+- Forgiveness is not about changing the other person or that person’s actions or behavior.

 - Forgiveness does not mean trust.
-Forgiveness should be freely given, trust must be earned.
-[Tweet This] As I shared in How to Rebuild Trust in a Relationship, trust must be built with consistent truth-telling over a period of time.
+Forgiveness should be freely given, but trust must be earned.
+As I shared in How to Rebuild Trust in a Relationship, trust must be built with consistent truth-telling over a period of time.

 What Forgiveness Is